leaf-ai/studio-go-runner/docs/k8s.md

 The next step is to produce a set of build images that can be run either locally or remotely via k8s by using Docker to create the images.

 The runner supports a standalone build mode which can be used to perform local or remote builds without needing a local developer environment configured.
-The Dockerfile_standalone image specification file contains the container definition to do this.
+The Dockerfile\_standalone image specification file contains the container definition to do this.

-The runner also supports a developer build mode which mounts code from a developers workstation environment into a running container defined by the default Dockerfile, and Dockerfile_workstation.
+The runner also supports a developer build mode which mounts code from a developers workstation environment into a running container defined by the default Dockerfile, and Dockerfile\_workstation.

 ```
 export SEMVER=`semver`
 export GIT_BRANCH=`echo '{{.duat.gitBranch}}'|stencil - | tr '_' '-' | tr '\/' '-'`

-stencil -input Dockerfile | docker build -t leafai/studio-go-runner-build:$GIT_BRANCH --build-arg USER=$USER --build-arg USER_ID=`id -u $USER` --build-arg USER_GROUP_ID=`id -g $USER` -
+stencil -input Dockerfile_developer | docker build -t leafai/studio-go-runner-build:$GIT_BRANCH --build-arg USER=$USER --build-arg USER_ID=`id -u $USER` --build-arg USER_GROUP_ID=`id -g $USER` -
 stencil -input Dockerfile_standalone | docker build -t leafai/studio-go-runner-standalone-build:$GIT_BRANCH -
 ````